xVeradus/sp25-cse110-lab4/expose/javascript/part2.md

 F. 0, because false, and null equal 0
 G. 3undefined due to string concenation of the operator +
 H. NaN, undefined to NaN when tried to convert to number

+14:
+A.true, JS converts values to number
+B.false, dictionary comparison -> 1 is smaller than 2
+C.true, '2' becomes 2
+D.false, thei are not the same data type
+E.false, because for the compiler true is 1
+F.true, because Boolean(2) is true